 Zasshi Kiji Sakuin Shūsei Database, the National Diet Library’s Japanese Periodicals Index, offers complete coverage for Japanese periodicals from the Meiji era to the present, with links to NACSIS Webcat, WebcatPlus, and the National Diet Library's OPAC.

 Webcat Plus provides access to the holdings of university libraries in Japan made available by the National Institute for Informatics.
-Also available as a part of GeNii.

 An online version of the journal Taiyō originally published by Hakubunkan from 1895 to 1928.
 It also provides indexes to Bungei kurabu 文芸倶楽部 and Kōyūkai zasshi 校友会雑誌